mindbeam/mindbase/GLOSSARY.md

 ##### Definition

 1. Verb – Referring to a continuous process in which an open-ended subset of a given cohort become increasingly aligned in some fashion, while not necessarily concluding in their alignment.
-2. Noun – Referring to the process of Converging itself, and crucially: NOT a declarative or final state of "sufficiency".
+2. Noun – Referring to the process of Converging itself, and crucially: NOT a final state of "sufficiency".
 See [Concordance](./GLOSSARY.md#concordance)

 **Example**
 One example of convergence is a river going over a waterfall, insofar as all the river's water is headed to the same place.
 Yet it never concludes, and at least for as long as the river flows, it never reaches a final state of alignment, where all the water has arrived in the same place.